 Under the terms of the Local Improvement Scheme Agreement, Nottinghamshire County Council (NCC) must be acknowledged as a funder as part of all publicity about the project, including any written or spoken public presentations.

-The Council recognises that publicity plans may be impacted by the Coronavirus restrictions, therefore, organisations will need to ensure that any socially-distanced publicity events are fully in line with the Government guidance at the time of the event.
+The Council recognises that publicity plans may be impacted by any Coronavirus restrictions, therefore organisations will need to ensure that any publicity events are fully in line with guidance at the time of the event.